rstraub/rstraub.github.io/_drafts/creating-battleship-kata.md

 These are just some takeaways you can have from this Kata, but there are probably tons more lessons here!

 ## Future Plans 🔮
-The Battleship Kata is publicly available because I hope that other people will enjoy solving it as much as I did.
+The Battleship Kata is publicly available because I hope that other people will enjoy solving it as much as I am.
 Check it out and give it a shot (pun intended).

 I also intend to post it to Codekata catalogs like [kata-log.rocks](https://kata-log.rocks/index.html) and [codingdojo.org](https://codingdojo.org/) in the hope of making it more known.
 Hopefully people will even contribute, making the Kata even better!

 _What do you think?
 Does the Battleship Kata sound interesting to you?
-Let us know in the comments below!_
+Do you have ideas about it?
+Let me know in the comments below!_